Mohammad Hamid Ansari: Chairman of NCM

 Ansari became the chairman of India's National Commission for Minorities (NCM) on 6 March 2006.
 In June 2007, Ansari, in his capacity as NCM chairman, upheld the decision of St. Stephen's Delhi to earmark a small percentage of seats for Dalit Christians.
 He resigned as NCM chairman soon after his nomination for the post of India's vice-president.

-Vice Presidency (2007–2017)
+Vice president of India

 First term

 On 20 July 2007, Ansari was named by the UPA-Left, the ruling coalition in India, as its candidate for the post of Vice-President for the upcoming election.
 When asked, Ansari said he felt "humbled" over the UPA-Left decision naming him as their candidate.
 "I am humbled by the confidence reposed in me".
-Ansari refused to say more when asked about his prospects in the August 2007 Vice-Presidential election.
+Ansari refused to say more when asked about his prospects in the August 2007 vice-presidential election.
 Ansari secured 455 votes, and won the election by a margin of 233 votes against his nearest rival Najma Heptullah.